federicg/smartsed/README.md

-SMART-SED is a program designed to model hydrological andd erosion processes.
+SMART-SED is a program designed to model hydrological and erosion processes.
 It was developed using C++11 and R.

 For the R part you need to install the following libraries, raster, gstat, compositions, dissever, fields, soiltexture, viridis, psych, latex2exp

+The C++11 part requires the following libraries,